 More Explicit Flush Requests

 When the writes are deferred, the session may assume success and continue.
-This is acceptable only if a failure detected later can rollback to the same state as if it was detected immediately.
+This is acceptable only if a failure detected later can roll back to the same state as if it were detected immediately.
 If an operation can break this transactional guarantee, the YSQL engine explicitly requests a flush before.

-Savepoints: When dealing with sub-transactions, flushing is required to ensure that operations within the sub-transaction are completed before progressing.
+Savepoints: When dealing with sub-transactions, flushing is required to ensure that operations within the sub-transaction are completed before making progress.

-PL/pgSQL with exception block: Flushing may be necessary for procedural code to catch any exceptions from buffered operations before running the following statement.
+PL/pgSQL with exception block: Procedural code may need to flush to catch any exceptions from buffered operations before running the following statement.
 Like in PostgreSQL, PL/pgSQL blocks with exceptions run in a sub-transaction, similar to implicit savepoints.

 Read Committed Flushing occurs at the end of an SQL statement in